CapricornGuang/ImageClassification/README.md

 All data are included in the repository, with a simple clone and correct environment dependency, you can easily work on it !

 ## Introduction
-Based on Resnet50 pretraining model and somewhat necessary strategy like data augment, we aim to develop an image claasification model.
-Considering the sight that the semantic information of image feature will get more rich when the layer goes deeper, we introduce an Attention-based feature fusing component to get a comprehensive feature.
+Based on Resnet50 pretraining model and somewhat necessary strategy like `data augment`, we aim to develop an image claasification model.
+Considering the sight that the semantic information of image feature will get more rich when the layer goes deeper, we introduce an `Attention-based feature fusing component` to get a comprehensive feature.
 The ablation test is also performed to showcase the effectiveness of this strategy, obtaining a 97.2% accuracy on the included dataset.

 <p align="center">